PO Box 820912

 My first book, Husker Du: The Story of the Noise-Pop Pioneers Who Launched Modern Rock was by Voyageur Press in November, 2010.
 I have also contributed writing to the following books:

-Nirvana: The Complete Illustrated History (Voyageur Press, OUT NOVEMBER 15, 2013)
+Nirvana: The Complete Illustrated History (Voyageur Press, 2013)

-Metallica: The Complete Illustrated History (Voyageur Press, OUT NOVEMBER 15, 2013)
+Metallica: The Complete Illustrated History (Voyageur Press, 2013)

-Rush: The Unauthorized Illustrated History (Voyageur Press/MBI Publishing, MAY 30, 2013 OUT NOW!)
+Rush: The Unauthorized Illustrated History (Voyageur Press 2013)

 AC/DC: High Voltage Rock and Roll: An Illustrated History (Voyageur Press/MBI Publishing, 2010)